bi89/Export-JumpCloud-AD-logs/README.md

 # What is it?
-Export the JumpCloud Agent logs tool from the Active Directory server
+Export the JumpCloud logs tool from the Active Directory server
 # For Who?
 Organization Administrator for JumpCloud, who went to export logs for the JumpCloud support team in case of an AD sync error, etc.
 # What does it do?